Night Vision (NVG)

 | Weight & Balance | Often heavier | Robust yet balanced | Lightweight and compact |

-| Best effort | Short-range night vision goggles & CQB | Weekend MILSIM events & outdoor use | Professional & Committed |
+| Best effort | Short night-vision goggles & CQB | Weekend Milsim events & outdoor use | Professional & Committed |

 In what situations do you use night vision goggles (NVG)?